 Certain borrowers may be eligible for partial discharge of Direct Loans or FFEL Program loans if they withdrew from school, but the portion of a loan that the school was required to return to the borrower wasn’t returned.

 This loan repayment assistance program helps dentists who practice in underserved areas in Maine.
-Award amounts go as high as $20,000 annually, up to $80,000 total.
+Award amounts go as high as $25,000 annually, up to $100,000 total, for a maximum of four years.

-This forgivable loan program is merit-based, and for current eligible Maine resident students who are pursuing education or child care careers.
+This forgivable loan program is merit-based and for current eligible Maine resident students who are pursuing education or childcare careers.
 They must also plan to work in Maine for a certain period of time after they graduate.
-Award amounts vary, but can go as high as $12,000 for undergrads and grads who meet certain academic requirements.
+Award amounts vary, but can go as high as $4,000 for undergrads and grads who meet certain academic requirements.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.